lanl/nuDustC/README.md

 ./nudustc++ -c data/inputs/test_config.ini
 ```

-nuDustC++ should complete the test run in under a minute in release mode.
+nuDustC++ should complete the test run in under a minute or two in release mode.
 If it doesn't, try changing the configuration file to output data after more cycles by changing *io_dump_n_steps* and *io_restart_n_steps*.
 This will produce data files in the build directory's "output/" directory and restart data in the "restart/" directory.

 # Restarting a Run
 nuDustC++ automatically checks for restart files when creating each cell.
 If a restart file is found, that data is loaded into the cell object.
 If no restart file is found, the cell is initialized with data from the input files.
 Make sure the same config file used to start the run is selected when restarting.